vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 air-gapped network, you can run the following command to migrate plugins to the private registry (e.g. `registry.example.com/tanzu-cli/plugin`).

+If the private registry requires authentication to upload images to the registry run `docker login` or `crane auth login` to setup authentication with the registry before running the `tanzu plugin upload-bundle` command.

-Note: If you private registry is using self-signed certificates please configure certs for the registry as mentioned [here](#interacting-with-a-central-repository-hosted-on-a-registry-with-self-signed-ca-or-with-expired-ca).
+Note: If the private registry is using self-signed certificates please configure certs for the registry as mentioned [here](#interacting-with-a-central-repository-hosted-on-a-registry-with-self-signed-ca-or-with-expired-ca).

 ```sh